cirocosta/devents/README.md

                          path to use for prometheus scrapping [default: /metrics] --metricsport METRICSPORT
-                         port to listen for prometheus scrapping [default: 9103] --help, -h             display this help and exit
+                         port to listen for prometheus scrapping [default: 9103] --metricslabel METRICSPORT
+                         extra label to extract from attributes to include in the metrics --help, -h             display this help and exit
 ```

+#### Container

+- `labels`: specify a list of labels to extract volumes from.

 ### Aggregators